Ayush23Dash/Newsletter-Signup/README.md

 # Newsletter-Signup
-This is a newsletter signup webapp that lets you signup for a newsletter service.
+This is a demo newsletter signup webapp that lets you signup for a newsletter service.

 #Screenshot